-Get away from the 9 to 5 and into some amazing school holiday activities in Newcastle and the Central Coast this winter.
-Newcastle and the Central Coast offers a whole range of July school holiday activities that will make you wish you had booked a longer holiday!
+Get away from the 9 to 5 and into some amazing school holiday activities in Newcastle and the Central Coast this spring.
+Newcastle and the Central Coast offers a whole range of September school holiday activities that will make you wish you had booked a longer holiday!

 Parents will love the absolute abundance of outdoor activities while the kids will love all the school holiday fun on offer.
 With a rich mining and military history there really is a heap of things to do in school holidays in Newcastle.
 We have you covered with kids school holiday activities that are sure to leave them wanting more.

-We know that you can’t get out and about every day, so we have included some July school holiday ideas for staying at home as well.
-However with so many school holiday activities in Newcastle, we know that the kids (and you!) won’t be sitting around bored this July.
+We know that you can’t get out and about every day, so we have included some September school holiday ideas for staying at home as well.
+However with so many school holiday activities in Newcastle, we know that the kids (and you!) won’t be sitting around bored this spring.

-We have compiled the complete guide to the best school holiday activities in Newcastle over the winter school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Newcastle over the spring school holidays to help make your life so much easier!